cadamini/cadamini.github.io/README.md

 # My personal blog

-My personal blog where I test out solutions for Jekyll questions on Stackoverflow.
+My personal blog where I test potential solutions for Jekyll-related questions on Stackoverflow.

 ## Work in progress